You touch a willing creature and choose a skill. Until the spell ends, the creature adds 1d4 to any ability check using the chosen skill.

 Guidance 5e

-This article will cover both the “rules as written” of Guidance, as well as practical advice for DMs and players looking to make Guidance feel more narratively and mechanically satisfying.
+This article will cover what changed in the 2024 PHB versoin of Guidance, why it’s so good, and practical advice for DMs and players looking to make Guidance feel more narratively and mechanically satisfying.

 What Does Guidance Do in 5e?